Information Technology and Acceptable Use

 Confidentiality of Records

-Lycoming College maintains strict confidentiality requirements and regulations in compliance with the Gramm-Leach-Bliley Act (GLBA), Family Educational Rights and Privacy Act of 1974 as amended (FERPA), and the Health Insurance Portability and Accountability Act (HIPAA) in addition to other federal and state laws.
-These laws pertain to the security and privacy of all non-public information including student, employee, alumni, parent, and donor, volunteer and general University information whether in hard copy or electronic form.
+Lycoming College maintains strict confidentiality requirements and regulations in compliance with the Gramm-Leach-Bliley Act (GLBA), Family Educational Rights and Privacy Act of 1974 as amended (FERPA), and the Health Insurance Portability and Accountability Act (HIPAA) in addition to other state and federal laws.
+These laws pertain to the security and privacy of all non-public information including student, employee, alumni, parent, donor, volunteer, and general College information whether in hard copy or electronic form.

 Lycoming College defines UNAUTHORIZED ACCESS to be:

-- Access to student, employee, or University information not necessary to carry out job responsibilities
+- Access to student, employee, or College information not necessary to carry out job responsibilities.

-- Access to the records of a student or employee for which an "agent of the College" does not have signed authorization
+- Access to the records of a student or employee for which the user does not have signed authorization from a data owner or data steward.

-Furthermore, it is the policy of Lycoming College that information may not be divulged, copied, released, sold, loaned, reviewed, altered or destroyed except as properly authorized within the scope of applicable federal or state laws.
-An "agent of the College" will be held responsible for the misuse or wrongful disclosure of confidential information and/or for failure to safeguard the system username, password or access codes to confidential information and further acknowledge responsibility for all activities undertaken using the system username, password or access codes.
+Furthermore, it is the policy of Lycoming College that information may not be divulged, copied, released, sold, loaned, reviewed, altered or destroyed except as properly authorized within the scope of applicable state or federal laws.
+Users will be held responsible for the misuse or wrongful disclosure of confidential information and/or for failure to safeguard the system username, password or access codes to confidential information and further acknowledge responsibility for all activities undertaken using the system username, password or access codes.

-Lycoming College requires an "agent of the College" to abide by the rules, regulations, policies, and procedures of Lycoming College as well as federal and state laws applicable to individual positions at the College.
-Lycoming College may at any time, revoke access, other authorization, or other access to confidential information.
-It is the obligation of the "agent of the College" to maintain the confidentiality of all College restricted (confidential) and private (sensitive) information.
-This obligation will continue after separation from the College.
+Lycoming College requires a user to abide by the rules, regulations, policies, and procedures of Lycoming College as well as state and federal laws applicable to individual positions at the College.
+Lycoming College may at any time, revoke access to protected information.

-The “agent of the college” should understand that the College’s communication systems are primarily for educational purposes.
+The College's communication systems are primarily for educational purposes.
 The College reserves the right to review, audit and disclose all matters disseminated or stored on its systems.
 This includes e-mail, voice mail and computers files stored on the College’s systems.
-The complete list of policies can be found in the Administrative Manual, Faculty Handbook, and on the College web site
+Other relevant policies include Data Classification, Electronic File Retention Upon Leaving Employment, Password, and Voice Mail which can be found at http://www.lycoming.edu/its/policies-procedures/.

-Generally speaking, the College only reviews stored material when necessary upon receiving a complaint either internal or external of a violation of College policy or federal, state, or local laws.
-An investigation will require review and approval of the President along with the appropriate member of his Administrative Cabinet.
+The College only reviews stored material when necessary upon receiving a complaint either internal or external of a violation of College policy, state, or federal laws.
+Prior to an investigation and review of stored materials, approval of the President along with the appropriate member of his Administrative Cabinet is required.
 If the President is unavailable, two Administrative Cabinet members are required to review and approve the investigation request.
 If an internal investigation has occurred, the person whose files have been reviewed will be informed in a timely manner.
 An investigation may also occur in response to a subpoena or other valid legal process.

 Lycoming College publishes an online directory on our external website (www.lycoming.edu).
 This information contains name and email address.
 If you wish to not have your name visible on the online directory, please notify the Office of the Registrar.